ynashed/bionemo-fw-ea/docs/bionemo/quickstart-bcp.md

 --workspace <workspace-id>:/data:RW
 ```

 You can explore the contents of the Docker container locally to understand different scripts and models available.
-Follow the [Quickstart Guide](./quickstart-fw.md) for instructions on running BioNeMo container locally.